enkidevs/curriculum/csharp/csharp-core/variables-csharp/creating-and-storing-variables-in-csharp.md

 double y = 10.0;
 ```

-To print the value of a variable, you can pass it into `Console.WriteLine()`:
+We can then print the variables by passing them into `Console.WriteLine()`:
 ```csharp
 Console.WriteLine(x);
 // Outputs: 5